kescobo/metaomics-exhibition-day/README.md

 All of the docker commands assume that paths are within the container itself, which doesn't have your files and which you can't actually write to.

-The setup above mounts your current working directory with the same path in the container, so if all of your actions take place in your current directory or subdirectories, and you use absolute paths, everything will work.
+The setup above mounts `/vol/volume` on the vm with the same path in the container, or subdirectories, and you use absolute paths, so if you use absolute paths, everything will work.

-If you need other directories (eg your databases are in a shared drive somewhere), be sure to add `--volume` arguments for those paths as well.
+If you need other directories (eg your databases are in a shared drive somewhere) or you're using your home directory, be sure to add `--volume` arguments for those paths as well.

 ### Databases